TartanLlama/staging.tartanllama.xyz/src/data/blog/_2020/conditionally-trivial-special-member-functions.md

 _Originally published on [Microsoft's C++ blog](https://devblogs.microsoft.com/cppblog/conditionally-trivial-special-member-functions/)._

 The C++ standards committee is currently focusing on adding features to the language which can simplify code.
 One small example of this in C++20 is [conditionally trivial special member functions](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p0848r3.html).
-Its benefit isn’t immediately obvious unless you’ve been deep down the rabbit hole of high-performance library authoring, so I’ve written this post to show you how it can make certain generic types more efficient without requiring huge amounts of template magic.
+Its benefit isn't immediately obvious unless you've been deep down the rabbit hole of high-performance library authoring, so I've written this post to show you how it can make certain generic types more efficient without requiring huge amounts of template magic.

 ## The Problem

-Types which wrap other types are common in the C++ world: pairs, tuples, optionals, adapters, etc. For some of these your implementation can’t use the default special member functions (default constructor, copy/move constructor, copy/move assignment, destructor) because there’s some additional work that needs to be done.
+Types which wrap other types are common in the C++ world: pairs, tuples, optionals, adapters, etc. For some of these your implementation can't use the default special member functions (default constructor, copy/move constructor, copy/move assignment, destructor) because there's some additional work that needs to be done.
 Take for example this `std::optional`-like type:

 ```cpp
 template <typename T>